Code of Conduct

 Board-level Procedure

-The Board shall notify all parties concerned of the time and place when an informal hearing will be held.
+The Board will notify all parties concerned of the time and place when an informal hearing will be held.
 Such hearing will be held within 15 school days of the receipt of the request of the complainant.

 Remediation/Discipline/Penalties